monapatel91/comp-librarary/CONTRIBUTING.md

 };
 ```

 Please make sure to document each `prop` in your components interface accordingly, it will populate Storybook with these details.
+All props should extend `CommonProps` which contains `className` and `data-testId`.

 **`Button.tsx`**